As you know, long before COVID, it was already difficult to get people to attend weekend church services.

 If you do embrace digital as your new default, making a bold announcement that you’re not meeting in person for a while doesn’t threaten the mission at all.

 Of all the strategies available to you as a church leader, digital has the greatest potential.
 Digital church scales in a way that physical church doesn’t and can’t.

 3. Not Letting Vanity Metrics (Or the Lack Thereof) Distract You

-For at least a few weeks, most churches saw some kind of surge in their online presence in 2020, which is awesome.
+Most churches saw some kind of surge in their online presence in 2020, which is awesome.

 While it can be hard to know how to accurately measure online church attendance, the metrics of online can be intoxicating.

 If you activate the online algorithm of YouTube or Instagram, growth can happen quickly because the app decides to show you to more people, which on the one hand, sounds amazing.

 But algorithmic growth alone can wind you up in the same place in which a church that buys land prime land finds themselves when they think, “10,000 cars a day pass this intersection.
 Imagine all the people we’ll reach.”